ryjm/ziggurat/readme.md

 {set-node: {town: 1, ship: "~zod"}}  # set the sequencer to send txs to, per town

 {set-indexer: {ship: "~zod"}}

+#  TODO here:
+#  add poke to submit signed transaction from HW wallet
+#  will need a new flow where frontend builds tx, pokes to receive signable package,
+#  then signs with HW and pokes again with signature.

 {submit-custom: {from: "0x1234", to: "0x5678", town: 1, gas: {rate: 1, bud: 10000}, args: "[%give ... .. (this is HOON)]", my-grains: {"0x1111", "0x2222"}, cont-grains: {"0x3333", "0x4444"}}}